Looport/Millennium-Falcon/readme.md

 # Build and Deploy Containers
 cd infrastructure/k8s

+# Option 1: Will rebuild on change
 skaffold dev
+# Option 2: Will build and deploy once
+skaffold run

 # Finally...
 In new terminal window 😭 Release Icebreaker 🎉 🎉 🎉
 sudo minikube tunnel